benjaminchacko/benjaminchacko/README.md

 ### Hi there I'm Benjamin Chacko👋

-### I'm a Ad Operations - Traffic Fulfillment Coordinator @ Comcast Effectv and I'm passionate about React and DevOps
+### I'm an Advertising Operations II Coordinator @ Comcast Effectv and I'm passionate about React and DevOps

-- 🔭 I’m currently working on Next.js, Sveltekit and Express.js projects
+- 🔭 I’m currently working on Next.js, Gatsby and Express JS projects
-- 🌱 I’m currently learning Typescript, Python, Vue
+- 🌱 I’m currently learning Typescript, Sveltekit, Vue
 - 👯 I’m willing to collaborate on any Next.js project
 - 🤔 I’m looking for help with increasing my knowledge in Socket.io and Graphql
 - 💬 Ask me about React and Next.js